dendronhq/dendron-site/vault/dendron.topic.commands.md

 Remove a vault

 Remove a vault from your workspace.
-Note that the underlying files wil **not** be deleted - the vault will lose its association with your workspace.
+Note that the underlying files will **not** be deleted - the vault will lose its association with your workspace.

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/307effc22b8d4c59a32933529a8393e1" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>